American Guinea Pigs are one of the most popular Guinea Pig breeds.

 Vegetables and Fruit are also a good way to supplement vitamin C intake.

-Vitamin c deficiancy in Guinea Pigs can cause poor condition coat and problems with teeth and joints.
+Vitamin c deficiency in Guinea Pigs can cause poor condition coats and problems with teeth and joints.

 Guinea Pig Skin Diseases

 Bad hygiene and poor living conditions can result in skin problems for your pet.
 Whilst these are all treatable, the most important point we can make is that they are AVOIDABLE if you care for your guinea pig in the correct way.